sernaleon/evwblog/_posts/2020-11-18-quinoa-curry.markdown

 Here's the link to the YouTube streaming: [https://youtu.be/iz8y4XdBVKA](https://youtu.be/iz8y4XdBVKA)

-I'll be using this ingredients for 2+ hungry persons:
+I'll be using these ingredients for 2+ hungry persons:
 - 1 broccoli
 - 1 cauliflower
 - 3 carrots